 14 November 1994

-Only five months after their parents' fatal accident, Charlie decides the siblings aren't ready to celebrate Thanksgiving.
+Only nine months after their parents' fatal accident, Charlie decides the siblings aren't ready to celebrate Thanksgiving.
 To their shock, the drunk driver Walter Alcott already makes parole for good behavior.
 Claudia breaks the agreement not to go see him and finds a rather charming book store owner.
-Bailey then consults a lawyer, goes vent his complex frustrations at the Alcott home and seeks comfort with Kate, who tells how her divorced mother's life was poisoned until she chose to accept her father's adultery.
+Bailey then consults a lawyer, goes to vent his complex frustrations at the Alcott home and seeks comfort with Kate, who tells how her divorced mother's life was poisoned until she chose to accept her father's adultery.
 After Walter's adult daughter Annie is turned down offering a piece pie by Julia, she visits heir home, returns in a most forgiving mood and cooks a Thanksgiving dinner.
 Charlie is not inclined to join in but ultimately discusses his own guilt issue with Walter.

 21 November 1994